ok-ryoko/turret/README.md

 <h2 align="center">Turret</h2>

-Turret is a command-line utility that produces rootless [OCI] images of independent [GNU/Linux] distributions from [TOML] specification files (specs).
+Turret is a command-line utility that produces rootless [OCI] images of independent [Linux]-based distributions from [TOML] specification files (specs).
 Turret is also a high-level interface over [Buildah].

-## Compatible GNU/Linux distros
+## Compatible Linux-based distros

 - [Alpine]
 - [Arch]